ooni/spec/backends/bk-005-ooni-run-v2.md

 ```

 In particular values starting with the `$settings` prefix should be mapped
 based on user-configured preferences in the app.
+(Note also that this is
+currently an experimental feature that we may change in the future.)

 Currently the following `$settings` are defined: